nate-hart-di/auto-sbm/_bmad/bmm/workflows/bmad-quick-flow/quick-dev/instructions.md

 <step n="3" goal="Execute implementation" id="step_3">

+<action>VERIFY you are NOT on 'main' or 'master' branch.
+If so, create/checkout a feature branch (e.g. fix/... or feat/...)
+NOW.</action>

 <action>For each task:

 1. **Load Context** - read files from spec or relevant to change